digital-futures-academy/airport-challenge/README.md

 #### Tests:

-1. Prevent Take Off for a plane if weather is stormy
+1. Prevent landing of a plane if weather is stormy

 ```